Spread, then Target, and Advertise in Waves: Optimal Budget Allocation Across Advertising Channels: System Model Description

-At each time $t$, each agent updates their state based on a \emph{weighted average} of the difference of its current state and that of its neighbors, as well as the influence that will be described below, and a known drift signal (which may be due to the influence of other competing influencers), which we denote by $e_i(t)$ for $i\in [n]$. \hide{This model, also referred to as a Cucker-Smale model \cite{cucker2007emergent}, has been used used to model opinion processes in social networks \cite{}, as well as more extensive use in modeling collective flocking behavior.} The linear averaging model of opinion updates has a long history in opinion and social influence studies, both in continuous time (the celebrated model of Abelson \cite{abelson1964mathematical, taylor1968towards} which serves as a building block for this model) as well as in discrete time \cite{degroot1974reaching, marsden1993network}, as well as being a well-studied model of consensus \cite{olfati2004consensus,olfati2007consensus}.
-Mathematically, it can be thought of as a gradient descent algorithm implemented by agents seeking to minimize disagreement (measured by Laplacian potential) \cite{olfati2004consensus}.
+At each time $t$, each agent updates its state based on a \emph{weighted average} of the difference of its current state from those of its neighbors, as well as on an external influence that will be described below, and a known drift signal (which may be due to the influence of other competing influencers), which we denote by $e_i(t)$ for $i\in [n]$.

-An influencer aims to shape the \emph{opinion profile} (i.e., the opinion vector of all agents) at a fixed terminal time $T$ according to its objective function through the judicious use of its fixed, known \emph{influence channels}.
-Each channel of influence (e.g., advertising medium) is limited in its reach.

-We say that any channel only affects a specific subset of agents, hence called a \emph{channel}.
-The structure of these channels is pre-specified and captured in a hyper-graph $G'=(V, H)$ on the same node set.
-There are $|H|= m$ hyper-edges (channels) that can be influenced, with the assumption that influencing a channel only directly affects the members within that channel.
-The influence exerted by the influencer on channel $i\in [m]$ is denoted by the scalar $u_i$.
+An influencer aims to shape the \emph{opinion profile} (i.e., the opinion vector of all agents) at a fixed terminal time $T$ according to an objective function through the judicious use of particular \emph{influence channels}.
+Each channel of influence (e.g., advertising medium) is limited in its reach, as it only affects a specific subset of agents (denoted $H_k$ for channel $k$). \hide{The structure of these channels is pre-specified and captured by a hyper-graph $G'=(V, H)$ on the same node set.}\hide{ There are $|H|= m$ hyper-edges (channels) that can be influenced, with the assumption that influencing a channel only directly affects the members within that channel.} {The structure of these $m$ influence channels is pre-specified, with the assumption that influencing a channel only directly affects the members within that channel.} The influence exerted by the influencer on channel $i\in [m]$ at time $t$ is denoted by the scalar $u_i(t)$.